synshop/rtfm/docs/Resources/Shop Network.md

 ## User File Shares
 Wondering how to get your project file from your computer to a Shop computer?

-If you don't feel like using a USB key to physically transfer the file, SYN Shop has four different SMB shares available that you can use when connected to the Shop network.
+If you don't feel like using a USB key to physically transfer the file, SYN Shop has an SMB share available that you can use when connected to the Shop network.
+It is also mounted on each of the shop computers.

-   - LaserShare - Laser Cutter Control Computers (First Child, New Kid, Big Boi)
-   - PrintShare - 2D Printing Computer (DTG, Canon Large Format printer, Sharp scanner output)
-   - 3DPrintShare - 3D Printer Control Computers (Bambu FTM, Anycubic Resin)
-   - ShopBotShare - Shopbot Control Computer (VCarve Pro Master, Shopbot Controller)
+   - Access via \\10.0.40.26\membershare